TriliumNext/Docs/Wiki/troubleshooting.md

 # Troubleshooting

-As TriliumNext is currently in beta, encountering bugs is to be expected.
+As Triliumis currently in beta, encountering bugs is to be expected.

 ## General Quick Fix